alexferl/flowbite-icons-mithril/README.md

 ### Class
 You can override the default sizes and pass any [Tailwind CSS](https://flowbite.com/tools/tailwind-cheat-sheet/) classes like this:
 ```javascript
 m(BugIcon, {class: "h-24 w-24 text-blue-700 mr-4"})
 ```

+### Attributes
-### You can pass any extra attributes you want in the normal Mithril way:
+You can pass any extra attributes you want in the normal Mithril way:
 ```javascript
 m(BugIcon, {"aria-hidden": true})
 ```